-When are stockholder proposals and director nominations due for the 2020 annual meeting?
+When are stockholder proposals and director nominations due for the 2022 Annual Meeting?

-To be considered for inclusion in next year's proxy materials, your proposal (including a director nomination) must be timely submitted in writing to our Secretary at Vaxart, Inc., 385 Oyster Point Boulevard, Suite 9A, South San Francisco, California 94080.
-To be timely, your proposal must be delivered to the Secretary, at the address above, not less than 90 days prior to the date of the annual meeting of stockholders.
-However, in the event that less than 100 days' notice or prior public announcement of the date of the meeting is given or made to stockholders, then a proposal shall be received no later than the close of business on the tenth day following the date on which notice of the date of the meeting was mailed or a public announcement was made, provided, however, that if our 2020 annual meeting of stockholders is not held within 30 calendar days of the one-year anniversary of this Annual Meeting, then you must deliver the proposal a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2020 annual meeting of stockholders.
+Stockholders may submit proposals on matters appropriate for stockholder action at annual meetings for inclusion in our proxy statement in accordance with regulations adopted by the SEC under Rule 14a-8 of the Exchange Act.
+To be considered for inclusion in the proxy statement and form of proxy relating to our 2022 annual meeting of stockholders, such proposals must be received by our Secretary at our executive offices at 170 Harbor Way, Suite 300, South San Francisco, California 94080, no later than January 4, 2022.
+Our Bylaws set an advance notice procedure for proposals a stockholder wishes to present directly at an annual meeting (rather than submitting for inclusion in our proxy statement under Rule 14a-8) and for director nominations.
+To be considered for presentation at the 2022 annual meeting, although not included in the proxy statement, proposals and nominations submitted through our advance notice procedure must be received at the above address not less than 90 days prior to the date of the annual meeting of stockholders.
+However, in the event that less than 100 days' notice or prior public announcement of the date of the meeting is given or made to stockholders, then a proposal shall be received no later than the close of business on the tenth day following the date on which notice of the date of the meeting was mailed or a public announcement was made, provided, however, that if our 2022 annual meeting of stockholders is not held within 30 calendar days of the one-year anniversary of this Annual Meeting, then you must deliver the proposal a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2022 annual meeting of stockholders.
 You are also advised to review our Bylaws, which contain a description of the information required to be submitted as well as additional requirements about advance notice of stockholder proposals and director nominations.